traefik/traefik/docs/content/operations/dashboard.md

 - A [router rule](#dashboard-router-rule) for accessing the dashboard, through Traefik itself (sometimes referred to as "Traefik-ception").

+!!! note ""
+    Since API is [not enabled by default](./api.md), the dashboard is not enabled by default

 ### Dashboard Router Rule

 As underlined in the [documentation for the `api.dashboard` option](./api.md#dashboard),